 Efforts are underway to minimize future erosion and flooding along a North Westside creek.

-On Monday, the provincial government approved funding sought by the Regional District of Central Okanagan over the weekend to construct a bypass channel in Shorts Creek at the Fintry delta.
+On Monday, the provincial government approved a funding application that was submitted by the Regional District of Central Okanagan over the weekend to construct a bypass channel in Shorts Creek at Fintry.

 “The goal of this emergency work is to stop the threat of any serious sudden erosion that could occur from elevated flows in Shorts Creek,” said Bruce Smith, RDCO communications co-ordinator.